AmirmohammadBeheshti/Solid-Design-Principle/src/liskov-substitution-principle-(LSP)/readme.md

 The program should continue to function correctly without any changes in its behavior.
 This implies that S must meet the expectations set by T's contract, including method behavior, performance characteristics, and any invariants or preconditions.

+the principle states that objects of a superclass should be replaceable with objects of a subclass without affecting the correctness of the program.

+In simpler terms, if you have a base class and a derived class, you should be able to replace the base class with the derived class without altering the behavior or the expected outcomes of the program.
+This ensures that a subclass can stand in for its superclass and behave in the same way.